snowball-dev-group/snowball-bot/README.md

 ### Database

-I like to use [MySQL](https://www.mysql.com/) database, compatible to nice `knexjs` library.
+I like to use [MySQL](https://www.mysql.com/) database, compatible with nice [`knexjs`](http://knexjs.org/) library.
 You need to install it and setup user `snowballbot`.
 Put password into environment variable named `DB_PASSWD`.
 If you want, you can set different name for user, database name and even host IP using this vars:

 - `DB_HOST`: Where database hosted (default falls to `127.0.0.1`)
+- `DB_NAME`: Name of database where bot will store their tables
 - `DB_PASSWD`: Password for database user
 - `DB_USER`: Name of user who connecting to database
-- `DB_NAME`: Password of user who connecting to database

 To insure saving of unicode 8 emojis I changed `my.cfg` (thanks google):